foldedtoad/hog_keyboard/README.md

 ## Overview
 Similar to the :ref:`Peripheral <ble_peripheral>` sample, except that this application specifically exposes the HID GATT Service.
 The report map used is for a generic keyboard.

-The target systems are Linux (Ubuntu), iOS, Android, Windows (10/11), MacOS.
+The target systems are Linux/Ubuntu, iOS, Android, Windows, MacOS.
 All except MacOS have been successfully tested as keyboards.
 MacOS is giving strange indications, which have yet to be resolved.
 The other platforms accept keyboard input per expectations.